nrwl/nx/docs/shared/monorepo-ci-github-actions.md

 # Configuring CI Using GitHub Actions and Nx

-Below is an example of an GitHub Actions setup, building and testing only what is affected.
+Below is an example of a GitHub Actions setup, building, and testing only what is affected.

 ```yaml {% fileName=".github/workflows/ci.yml" %}
 name: CI